 Environmental, social and governance (ESG) is receiving ever-increasing attention.
 However, it can seem that much of it is directed at the Environmental element because of the focus on climate change risk.

 The social element of ESG is equally important.
-New legislation and regulation within the social purpose greatly impact many companies.
+New legislation and regulations within the social purpose greatly impact many companies.
 There is also increasing pressure from investors and consumers to improve the social element.

 Steps to supporting ESG's social element